chocolatey/cChoco/readme.md

 [![Join the chat at https://gitter.im/chocolatey/cChoco](https://badges.gitter.im/chocolatey/cChoco.svg)](https://gitter.im/chocolatey/cChoco?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This resource is aimed at getting and installing packages from the choco gallery.
+This resource is aimed at getting and installing packages using Chocolatey.

 The resource takes the name of the package and will then install that package.